semitable/cmlbib/README.md

 # Installation

-CMLBIB is in PyPI.
+CMLBIB uses Python 3 and is in PyPI.
 You can install it using
 ```sh
 pip install cmlbib
 ```